hydrobyte/McJSON/README.md

 * Parse using: `JsonP->Value = Json->AsJson`.

 ### Notes about `McJSON`
-* Good performance, but not better about random access due to the use of TList.
+* Good performance, but not the better about random access due to the use of TList.
 * Simple and smart interface using "AsXXX" getters and setters (not invented here).
 * Generate using: `Json->Add("key")->AsString = "value"`.
 * Parse using: `JsonP->AsJSON = Json->AsJSON`.